derekvance21/clj-bball/NOTES.md

     - Ex: offensive rebound, then clock expires
         - lose possession - end of possession?
 YES
         - keep possession - end or continuation of possession?
 END OF POSSESSION
+- [X] Implement undo action
+    - pops the last action off the datascript db
+    - if action is only one in possession, pops the possession, too
+    - could result in period backtracking, which is good with the way I have it
 - [ ] Save new db to local/session storage on add action
 - [ ] Start new game
     - supporting custom teams, datetime, other info
-- [ ] Implement undo action
-    - pops the last action off the datascript db
-    - if action is only one in possession, pops the possession, too
-    - could result in period backtracking, which is good with the way I have it
 - [ ] Use return maps in datascript queries
 - [ ] Edit actions
     - use `(:_component-ref (entity db entid))` (check the datascript docs under `core/entity`)
 - [ ] Add clojure/spec to app-db
 - [ ] Support logging team rebounds
-    - could just have a rebound/team? boolean schema
+    - could just have a rebound/team? boolean
 - [ ] lineup stats
 - [ ] individual stats
+- [ ] default play numbers in :players map